mrstefangrimm/LnR-Actuator/README.md

 A first revision was released in 2018.
 The construction has been simplified and made stiffer since then.
 All *[released revisions](https://github.com/mrstefangrimm/LnR-Actuator/releases)* are mechanical compatible.

 ## Construction
-A detailed description how to build a LnR-Actuator is published on *[Instructables.com](https://www.instructables.com/id/Linear-and-Rotation-Actuator/)*.
+A detailed description how to build a LnR-Actuator is published on *[Instructables.com](https://www.instructables.com/id/Linear-and-Rotation-Actuator/)* and [instructions for rev. 4 with brass bearings](https://www.instructables.com/Linear-and-Rotary-Actuator-With-Brass-Bearings/).

 ## Manufacturing Tool Chain